 Collection development is an ongoing activity designed to meet the following goals through the selection and acquisition of materials:

-2.3.5.1 Each college library chair has the responsibility for developing and implementing Guidelines and procedures to achieve collection development goals:
+Each college library director has the responsibility for developing and implementing Guidelines and procedures to achieve collection development goals:

 Hardbound materials are preferred for inclusion in the cataloged collection, except in the case of subject areas where materials become out-of-date quickly.